Global producer of Packaged Food &

 Indian Specialty Basmati Rice.

-AMIRA Nature Foods (“ANFI” – New York Stock Exchange (NYSE) is a major international producer of Packaged Food, Indian Specialty Basmati Rice with over 200 SKUs, with sales in over 60 countries.
+AMIRA Nature Foods (“ANFI” – New York Stock Exchange (NYSE) is a major international producer of Packaged Food, Indian Specialty Basmati Rice with over 200 SKUs, with sales across five continents around the world.

 AMIRA generates majority of its revenue through the sale of Basmati rice, a long-grain rice grown only in certain regions of the Indian sub-continent, selling its products, primarily in emerging markets, through a distribution network.

 Organic is focused on building AMIRA’s commitment towards Purity, Integrity, Traceability, Authenticity and Responsibility in trade for its consumers, farmers & mother Earth.